 You’re coming to Vietnam – you’ve read about the street food, you’ve heard about the street food, but will you try it?
 You may be on your way here, telling yourself “Of course I’ll try it!”.
-But to be honest, upon first arrival, you may become wary of what you’ll actually try.
-There’s not likely to be a menu in English and it is more unlikely that the staff will speak great English.
-We’ve come up with 7 reasons to eat street food in Vietnam to help ease your worries!
+But to be honest, it can be a little daunting as there’s not likely to be a menu in English and it is more unlikely that the staff will speak great English.
+That’s why our Vespa Adventures tours are a great way to introduce yourself to the local cuisine with our expert guides.

 1. It’s great value.